ErickIR/UnitTestingExamples/README.md

 Greeter

-1 - The greeter should return a greeting message based on the time of the day we are. a - If it is in the morning, The greeting should be "Good Morning" b - If it is afternoon, The greeting should be "Good Afternoon" c - If it is night, The greeting should be "Good night"
+1. The greeter should return a greeting message based on the time of the day we are.
+    - If it is in the morning, The greeting should be "Good Morning"
+    - If it is afternoon, The greeting should be "Good Afternoon"
+    - If it is night, The greeting should be "Good night"

 String Calculator